JosephWardDotTech/pylenium/README.md

 ### Configuration :clipboard:
 Pylenium config is very powerful, but also assumes sensible defaults.
 You can modify your config via:

- - Runtime via pytest --cli args
+ - Setting environment variables for any of the values (see our travis.yml)
- - Setting environment variables for any of the values
+ - Programmatically by just getting the config and modifying it!
+PyleniumConfig() [Singleton]
  - Do nothing, likely the default will be perfect for your needs!

 ```python